v 3.7.web 2025

 Indajesa later produced reproduction Seville sets with the same rook, but the rook is about all that everyone agrees on.
 There is some debate over which is the correct knight: the rumour is that the set originally was conceived with typical Indajesa-style Spanish knights but the players themselves asked for the substitution with Chavet-style knights instead.
 The reproduction set came with the Chavet-style knights.

-On the other hand, the reproduction's queen, in typical Indajesan style without prongs on her coronet or the orb finial, is certainly wrong per the photos.
+On the other hand, the reproduction's Queen, in typical Indajesan style without prongs on her coronet or the orb finial, is certainly wrong per the photos.

 Fortunately, the reproduction of the rooks is accurate: the only debate there is over whether the Torre del Oro rooks are charming or ghastly.
 (I'm in the former camp: usually it is in the knights where Stauntonate chess set designers show their originality, and it is pleasing to see a set where the rooks are more individual instead.)

 The cartoon above shows the version of the pieces in photos of the games, not the reproduction.
+This pattern, along with other Indajesa style Spanish Staunton and Spanish Regency style sets have been revived by Barcelona-based company Mora-Play.

-Photos of the Seville set as used in the 1987 championship show Chavet-style knights, queens with pronged coronet and orb finials, and the Torre del Oro rooks.
+Photos of the Seville set as used in the 1987 championship show Chavet-style knights, Queens with pronged coronet and orb finials, and the Torre del Oro rooks.

 The Torre del Oro, or Tower of Gold, is a famous watchtower in Seville.